rebeccapanel/Rebecca/CONTRIBUTING.md

 ```

 ## Frontend
-Frontend is pre-built and served by FastAPI from the `app/dashboard/build` directory.
-To rebuild the frontend, first make sure you have the necessary dependencies installed by running `npm install` in the `app/dashboard` directory.
-Then, simply remove the `app/dashboard/build` directory and run the Python code again, and it will rebuild the frontend automatically.
+Frontend is pre-built and served by FastAPI from the `dashboard/build` directory.
+To rebuild the frontend, first make sure you have the necessary dependencies installed by running `npm install` in the `dashboard` directory.
+Then, simply remove the `dashboard/build` directory and run the Python code again, and it will rebuild the frontend automatically.

 ### Components Library
 Frontend uses `Chakra-UI` as the component library, so please adhere to the Chakra-UI approach when contributing.
 Strive to create components that are cohesive and serve a single purpose.
 Keep in mind that readability and maintainability are more important than brevity, so prioritize those factors when writing your code.